 Sushama Dhakal Acharya, PhD, MS

 Sushama Dhakal Acharya is an ORISE research fellow on the tobacco and the cancer teams with the Guide to Community Preventive Services.
 Prior to joining the Community Guide Branch, Dr. Acharya worked in the Malaria Branch, DPDM, CGH, CDC where she contributed on the systematic review of strategies to improve health care provider practices and related outcomes in low- and middle-income countries.
 She received her PhD in epidemiology from University of Pittsburgh.
 During her doctoral work, she also served as a graduate student researcher and delivered cognitive-behavioral intervention in a weight loss research study.
 Her dissertation work focused on examining the relationships between weight loss, diet and adiponenction among overweight/obese adults.
 Dr. Acharya received her MS degree in nutritional sciences from the University of Hawaii and also holds a bachelor of science in nutrition from the University of Wollongong, Australia.
 Dr. Acharya's primary research interests include chronic diseases, obesity, nutrition and global health.

-Amanda Dorrington, BA, BS, CPH
+Amanda Dorrington, MA, CPH

 Cristian Dumitru, MPH

 Cristian Dumitru is an ORISE research fellow at the Guide to Community Preventive Services and is currently working with the tobacco team on a review of smoke-free policies.
 He received his master of public health in epidemiology from the University of Georgia in 2011.
 During his studies, he served as a summer intern at the Community Guide and worked on a review of mental health benefits legislation.
 Mr. Dumitru's primary research interests include infectious diseases, health policy, and global health.